abbycabs/mozsprint-repo-template/README.md

 Participation in this sprint can be things like:

-* *Design:* [Ideation](https://toolkit.mozilla.org/methods/) on possible types of integrations in either direction.
+* *Design:* [Ideation](https://toolkit.mozilla.org/method/idea-generation/) on possible types of integrations in either direction.
 Bots?
 Add-ons?
 Deep-linking?
 Games?
 Media?
 How can usage in one complement the other, in either direction?
+Add your ideas to the [Ideation issue](https://github.com/autonome/web-and-messaging/issues/1).
 * *Research:* Most popular messaging apps broken down by country and userbase, or listing the API abilities and links to documentation for the top apps?
 * *Research:* What browser add-ons exist which integrate with messaging apps?
 * *Research:* Which browser features and data which might be useful for sending to, or receiving from messaging apps.
 What add-on APIs existing in browsers for these, if any?